SharpleafCC/ChoreTrackingApp/replit.md

 ## Overview

-This is a modern web application built to help parents track their children's chores and reward system.
-The app features a kid-friendly interface with colorful design, star-based rewards, and gamification elements to encourage children to complete their tasks.
+This is a touch-friendly chore tracking application specifically designed for Avery and Adyson.
+The app features a simple HTML/CSS/JavaScript interface with a split-screen design, A/B weekly chore rotation system, and automatic earnings tracking.
+It's optimized for iPad use in full-screen mode mounted on a fridge.

 ## User Preferences